1859 Massachusetts gubernatorial election

 The 1859 Massachusetts gubernatorial elections was held on November 2.
 Incumbent Republican governor Nathaniel Banks was easily re-elected to a third term in office in a race featuring three governors of Massachusetts: incumbent governor Banks, former governor George Nixon Briggs (1844–51), and future governor Benjamin Franklin Butler (1882–83).

+This was the last election in which the Know-Nothing participated.